benhylau/mesh-workshop/README.md

 ### Run applications with `docker`

-The images have `docker` pre-installed, so you just need to get the `Dockerfile` you need and start the container.
-Unlike other sections, this part requires Internet access and more manual steps.
-Hopefully we can improve on this in the future.
+The system image has `docker-ce` pre-installed, so you just need to prepare a tar archive of a docker image you need, then you can `load` and `run` the docker image without Internet access.

 It is not a concern that we will run out of ramdisk space, because 6 GB of the SD card is used to back the in-memory filesystem: